 Intersectionality, a term coined by Kimberlé Crenshaw and rooted in Black feminist thought, recognises that structural inequalities intersect to create and compound disadvantage.
 We all have intersecting identities that shape how we experience the world, and addressing these complexities is critical to advancing equity for those who face multiple forms of discrimination

-I believe fostering understanding and collaboration is key to achieving social justice.
-As a member of the UK and Ireland Peacebuilding Network, I learn from and support a diverse group of peacebuilders working to create more equitable and harmonious societies.
+I'm a member of the UK and Ireland Peacebuilders Network, hosted by the Centre for Good Relations and supported by Quakers in Britain.
+This diverse group of peacebuilders working to create more equitable and harmonious societies.

 This is a highly values based area of work, covering a myriad of complexities and challenges.
 As a practitioner, I recognise that my own biases and blind spots affect what I do.
 Being part of peer led communities of practice, as well as having mentors is a vital part of my development, whcih strengthens my practice.